MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab3_SubscriptionChurn.md

 ---
 lab:
     title: 'Lab 5.3: Subscription Churn Model'
-    module: 'Module 5: Enrich data and predictions with Customer Insights'
+    module: 'Module 5: Enrich data and predictions with Customer Insights - Data'
 ---

 # Lab 5.3: Subscription Churn Model
-# Module 5: Enrich data and predictions with Customer Insights
+# Module 5: Enrich data and predictions with Customer Insights - Data

 ## Exercise 1 - Ingest and unify the subsription data
 ## Task 1 - Ingest the Subscription Data

-1. If you haven't already, sign into Customer Insights at **https://home.ci.ai.dynamics.com/**.
+1. If you haven't already, sign into Customer Insights - Data at **https://home.ci.ai.dynamics.com/**.
 First, we need to import the subscription data as a new data source.
 Navigate to **Data** in the left column, click **Data sources**, and select **+ Add Data Source**.

 2. Choose **Microsoft Power Query** and name the source **SubscriptionData**, then click **Next**.